christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - **Ptolemy:** The same as Polemon = "War-King".
 This title collapses the entire Ptolemaic-Pontic-Bosporan nexus into a single titular office.
 When the New Testament mentions "Polemon II" and the Egyptian coins say "Ptolemy", they are not different dynasties using different names.
 They are the same administrative title (War-King) pronounced with regional Greek dialect variants.
 The pt- form was used in Egypt (Alexandrian koine); the plain p- form was used in Pontus and Bosporus (Ionic/Thracian koine).
 This is why Cleopatra's brother-husband could be simultaneously "Ptolemy XIII" in Alexandria and "Polemon I" in Pontus.
 It is not an alias.
 It is the same job title in two dialects.

 - **Piso cognomen:** "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
-The name Piso itself in an Iranian-Scythian context mirrors Paisa or Paesa, related to Pahlava (Parthian/Sarmatian noble).
-Thus "the Parthian".
-It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
-In the name Calpurnius Piso Cal‑pur‑nius = Kal‑ (Iranian "clan" or Sarmatian "wolf" – cf. Kalb "wolf") + ‑pur‑ (son, from putra in Sanskrit) + ‑nius (Latin suffix).
-Hence "Son of the Wolf Clan".
-The wolf is the Scythian totem.
-So every Calpurnius Piso is the "Wolf-Clan Parthian".
+The name Appius itself is a Latinized form of Ateas (Attius/Attus/Ateas all derive from the Proto-Indo-European root atta- ("father").
+The first documented bearer of Appius was Attus Clausus (later Appius Claudius Sabinus Inregillensis), a Sabine who emigrated to Rome around 500 BC and became the legendary founder of the Roman gens Claudia.
+Livy relates that he "Latinized his name, becoming Appius Claudius".
+Attus Clausus predates Ateas of Scythia by a century, so this proves that Ateas was a title for Scythian kings, not a personal name.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).

 - **Rome:** In Sarmatian, "Ruma" (Rome) = "Place of the Dragon".
 Rome was not tied to a specific geography in antiquity.
 It was a portable title of imperial legitimacy.
 The Thracians used it in Crimea (Rhoemetalces = "King of Rhome").
 The Byzantines used it in Constantinople (Basileía tôn Rhōmaíōn , or "Kingdom of the Romans").
 The Latins used it on the Tiber.
 The Ottomans later called themselves "Rum" and the Balkans "Rumeli" (Land of the Romans).